-Report acceleration is the easiest way to speed up transforming searches and reports that take a long time to complete because they have to cover a large volume of data.
-You enable acceleration for a transforming search when you save it as a report.
-You can also accelerate report-based dashboard panels that use a transforming search.
+Report acceleration is the easiest way to speed up report-creating searches that take a long time to complete because they have to cover a large volume of data.
+You enable acceleration for a reporting search when you save it or create a dashboard panel based on it via Splunk Web.

 This topic covers various aspects of report acceleration in more detail.
 It includes:

-- A quick guide to enabling automatic acceleration for a transforming report.
+- A quick guide to enabling automatic acceleration for a reporting search.

-- Examples of qualifying and nonqualifying reports (only specific kinds of reports qualify for report acceleration).
+- Examples of qualifying and nonqualifying searches (only specific kinds of searches qualify for report acceleration).

-- Details on how report acceleration summaries are created and maintained
+- Details on how Splunk creates and maintains report acceleration summaries.

-- An overview of the Report acceleration summaries page in Settings, which you can use to review and maintain the data summaries that are used for automatic report acceleration.
+- An overview of the Report acceleration summaries page in Manager, which you can use to review and maintain the data summaries that Splunk uses for automatic report acceleration.